Every day, companies like Google, Facebook, and Whatsapp are learning more about you than your mother likely knows.

 One important point to note is that not all VPNs are equal.
 Always sign up with a reputable VPN service provider – my recommendations include:

 NordVPN is one of the most respected brands in the VPN industry.
 It offers an explicit no-logging policy and uses various encryption protocols to ensure user data remains private and secure.
-The company operates from Panama, which is not a member of the Five Eyes or 14 Eyes surveillance alliances.
+The company operates from Panama, which is not a member of the 5 / 9 / 14 Eyes surveillance alliances.

 Surfshark is a VPN service that has been around for several years.
 It provides customers with high-speed servers designed to help protect user privacy.
 Surfshark uses AES-256 encryption protocols to protect your data from hackers or third parties who try to access it without your consent.